Nostra Signora de La Salette

 Nostra Signora de La Salette is a church in Rome, in the Gianicolense district, in the square Our Lady of La Salette.

 History

 It was built between 1957 and 1965 to a design by architects Vivina Rizzi and Ennio Canino and dedicated to Our Lady of La Salette.

-The church is home parish, established June 18, 1957 with the decree of the Cardinal Vicar Clemente Micara "Neminem quidem fugit", and entrusted to the Missionaries of Our Lady of La Salette, who are its owners.
-It also is home to the "cardinal's title Our Lady of La Salette", founded by Pope Paul VI April 29, 1969.
-Polycarp Pengo is the incumbent cardinal-protector since 1998.
+The church is home parish, established on 18 June 1957 with the decree of the Cardinal Vicar Clemente Micara "Neminem quidem fugit", and entrusted to the Missionaries of Our Lady of La Salette, who are its owners.
+It is also home to the "cardinal's title Our Lady of La Salette", founded by Pope Paul VI on 29 April 1969.

 Description

 The exterior is preceded by a wide staircase that leads to the temple.
 The facade is divided into two terraces: the first has set the entry; the second is characterized by tall windows that form the backdrop to the titular statue of the Madonna, which appeared in 1846 in La Salette in France, which juts out like a high canopy of reinforced concrete.
 The church is flanked by a bell tower, among the highest of Rome (the Quercioli the extent to 52 meters).